-The balloon used for the JPL solar cell calibration highaltitude flights had a volume of 3.49 million ft3 (99,000 m3) and was made from 0.8 mil (20 μm) stratofilm, a polyethylene film designed for balloon use.
-The balloon alone weighs 704 lb (319 kg).
-The balloon was designed to lift itself, along with the bottom and top payloads, to a float altitude of 120,000 ft (36 km).
-At float altitude, the balloon will have a diameter of roughly 188 ft (59 m). multiconductor cable to electrically connect the top and bottom payloads was built into the balloon during its manufacture.
+The balloon used for the JPL solar cell calibration highaltitude flights had a volume of 3.46 million ft (98,000 m).
+The balloon manufacturers use 0.8 mil (20 $\mu$ m) polyethylene films designed specifically for balloon use, either Stratofilm 372 (Winzen) or Astrofilm E2 (Raven).
+The balloon alone weighed 706 lb (319 kg).
+The balloon was designed to lift itself and a payload weight of up to 725 lb (330 kg), distributed between the bottom and top payloads, to a float altitude of 120,000 ft (36 km).
+At float altitude, the balloon will have a diameter of roughly 188 ft (59 m).
+To electrically connect the top and bottom payloads, a multiconductor cable was built into the balloon during its manufacture.
 The balloon was built with an internal rip line designed to rip a hole in the side of the balloon for termination of the flight.
 A special structure was built into the top of the balloon for attaching the top payload.
 Two poppet valves incorporated into this mounting structure are commanded to open and release helium from the balloon at the end of the flight.
 The poppet valves act as a backup to the rip line.

-Trying to inflate and launch a balloon with a sizeable weight attached to its top is like trying to balance a glass of wine on the horn of a twitchy rhinocerous.
-A tow balloon tied to the top payload was used during the inflation and launch phases to add stability and keep it on top.
-This smaller balloon, about 31,000 ft3, is designed to lift about 160 lb (73 kg).
-The tow balloon was cut loose from the top payload after launch as soon as the main balloon stabilized and the launch-induced oscillations damped out.
+Trying to inflate and launch a balloon with a sizable weight attached to its top is like trying to roll a cigarette one-handed on a galloping horse in a hurricane.
+A tow balloon tied to the top payload was used during the inflation and launch phases to add stability and to keep it on top.
+This smaller balloon, about 31,000 ft (880 m), is designed to lift about 160 lb (73 kg).
+The tow balloon was cut loose from the top payload after the launch as soon as the main balloon stabilized and the launch-induced oscillations damped out.